ghunshoot/Yolo_Object_Detection/README.md

-# Custmo object detection using Yolo-v3 in a Linux with GPU or Yolo-v3-tiny in a Jetson Nano/Linux with CPU
+# Custom object detection using Yolo-v3 in a Linux with GPU or Yolo-v3-tiny in a Jetson Nano/Linux with CPU

 ## Introduction